xjmusic/xjmusic/workstation/README.md

 The command above (`gradle :gui:bootRun`) invokes the `bootRun` task in the `gui` subproject.
 The `bootRun` task is a Gradle task provided by the Spring Boot Gradle plugin.
 It runs the application in the current JVM.

-All the business logic for the application is contained in the `nexus` subproject.
-The `gui` and `service` sub-projects provide two different ways of running the business logic, either as a GUI application or as a service.

-The `nexus` subproject business logic primarily comprises these packages:

 * the `io.xj.engine.craft` package is the most esoteric.
 It contains all the logic about fabricating music basic on the input content.
 * the `io.xj.engine.dub` package is an audio mixer-- it consumes the output of the craft package above and uses the